2021 Midyear Outlook: Navigating through the recovery

 It offers two types of investment options: 10 InvestEd Portfolios comprised of underlying mutual funds and 19 Individual Fund Portfolios from Ivy Funds.

 529 plans are offered by states, state agencies or educational institutions and are authorized by Section 529 of the Internal Revenue Code.
-The Ivy InvestEd 529 Plan is part of the Arizona Family College Savings Program, and is offered to Arizona residents as well as to residents of other states.
+The Ivy InvestEd 529 Plan is part of AZ529, Arizona’s Education Savings Plan, and is offered to Arizona residents as well as to residents of other states.

 This website is designed to describe many of the features, benefits and risks of investing in the Ivy InvestEd 529 Plan.

 Significant Event On December 2, 2020, Waddell & Reed Financial, Inc., the parent company of Ivy Investment Management Company, the investment adviser of the Ivy Funds, and Macquarie Management Holdings, Inc., the US holding company for Macquarie Group Limited’s US asset management business (“Macquarie”), announced that they had entered into an agreement whereby Macquarie would acquire the investment management business of Waddell & Reed Financial, Inc. (the “Transaction”).
 The Transaction closed on April 30, 2021.
 The InvestEd Portfolios and the Ivy Funds, as part of Delaware Funds by Macquarie, are now managed by Delaware Management Company, and Delaware Distributors, L.P. is now the distributor of the Ivy Funds and the InvestEd Portfolios.
 Ivy Distributors, Inc. remains the program manager and distributor to the Ivy InvestEdSM 529 Plan, which is part of AZ529, Arizona’s Education Savings Plan.
 Ivy Distributors, Inc. is one of multiple financial institutions eligible to offer investments under AZ529.